Embryo freezing. Cryotransfer

 Treatment with frozen embryos is simple, convenient and economical.
 It does not require multiple daily injections or ultrasound scans.
 There is no need for sedation and there are no side-effects in the vast majority of cases.
 This is due to the fact that hormone levels during preparation will be very similar to those of a normal cycle.

 Treatment is based on the preparation of the uterus of the mother at the time of thawing and transfer of the cryopreserved embryos.
-For this, the treatment involves the administration of pills or patches for a period of about two weeks prior to the embryo transfer.

 In recent years with the introduction of vitrification, embryo survival rates and pregnancy rates have improved considerably and have even exceeded the most optimistic viewpoints.